henry-luo/mark/README.md

 </script>
 ```

-*(Note: comparing to mark.js under the root directory, /dist/mark.js has bundled mark.convert.js and mark.selector.js and all dependencies with it, and is meant to run in browser.)*
+*(Note: comparing to mark.js under the root directory, /dist/mark.js has bundled mark.convert.js and mark.selector.js and all dependencies with it, and is meant to run in browser.
+The entire script is about 12K after gzip.)*

 ## Documentation